Tristan Weber

-Tristan Weber (born June 29, 2000) is an American soccer player who currently plays for MLS Next Pro side Portland Timbers 2.
+Tristan Weber (born June 29, 2000) is an American soccer player.

 Career

 Youth

 Weber played high school soccer at San Clemente High School in California, where he was named the United Soccer Coaches National Player of the Year and the Gatorade California Boys Soccer Player of the Year.
 He also played club soccer with LA Galaxy academy between 2014 and 2016.

 College & Amateur

 In 2018, Weber attended the University of Portland to play college soccer, going on to make 14 appearances for the Pilots in his freshman season, tallying three assists.
 In 2019, Weber transferred to San Diego State University, playing two seasons with the Aztecs, making 28 appearances, scoring three goals and tallying two assists.

 Whilst at college, Weber spent time with Orange County FC in the NPSL in 2017, 2018 and 2019.
 He also spent time with Orange County SC U23 in the USL PDL in 2018, but didn't appear for the team.